rachelrobbinsmayhill/regression-project/README.md

 - [x] Make .gitignore and confirm .gitignore is hiding your env.py file
 - [x] Clone my repo (including the acquire.py and prepare.py)
 - [x] Import python libraries:  pandas, matplotlib, seaborn, numpy, and sklearn
-- [x] Follow steps as outlined in the README.md. and Churn_Work.ipynb
+- [x] Follow steps as outlined in the README.md. and workbook.ipynb
 - [x] Run Zillow_Report.ipynb to view the final product